Victims’ Adult Son Arrested In Hewlett Harbor Double Shooting – Gadget Clock

 Neighbors in the quiet, affluent community of Hewlett Harbor were in disbelief over the double shooting, CBS2’s Kiran Dhillon reported.

-Travel Woes Worsen, More Than 100 Flights Expected To Be Canceled At Local Airports Sunday
+Travel Woes Worsen, More Than 100 Flights Canceled At JFK, LaGuardia, Newark Airports Sunday

 Sources said police answered a call around 10 a.m. about a disturbance at a home on Seawane Drive.
 Officers arrived and found two residents shot.